Gt-ace/Assignment4/Report.md

 1. Why did message D have to be buffered and can we now always guarantee that all clients display the same message order?
+- Message D arrived before the messages it depended on.
+The vector clock showed that the sender saw events that the receiver hadn't processed yet.
+So D was buffered until these missing messages arrived, which maintained causal order.
+- Vector clocks can only guarantee causal ordering (if A causes B, everyone can see A before B).
+Concurrent messages may arrive in different orders at different clients, so we can't always guarantee it.

 2. Note that the chat application uses UDP.
 What could be an issue with this design choice—and how would you fix it?
+- UDP doesn't guarantee message delivery, order, or integrity.
+Messages can be lost, duplicated, or arrive out of order.
+- To fix this, we switch to TCP which guarantees reliable, and ordered delivery of messages.

 # Task 3

 1. What is potential causality in Distributed Systems, and how can you model it?
 Why